genesiscommunitysuccess/docs/versioned_docs/version-2022.3/03_server/07_consolidator/02_basics.md

 - The Consolidator is listening to the `TRADE` table.
 - It is publishing its aggregation to the `ORDER` table.
 - It is grouping its aggregation by the field `orderID`.
 - It is counting the number of trades into `TRADE_COUNT` and calculating price x quantity into `TOTAL_NOTIONAL`.

 ## Elements of a Consolidator
-In each `consolidator` block, you must at least provide:
+In each `Consolidator` block, you must at least provide:

 - a name
 - an input table or view